-Legal views on this issue of loss of enjoyment of life are beginning to change, in part because of an economic model that places a dollar figure on the hedonic value of life - the pleasure or satisfaction we get from living.
-The hedonic model with its implications, has stirred some controversy.
-Since the concept was first presented, dozens of articles have appeared in law reviews and legal and economic journals, and a handful of books have been published on the topic.
-In some twenty-five states so far, both in injury and death cases, judges have permitted testimony on the hedonic value of life.
+Legal views on this issue of loss of enjoyment of life are beginning to change, in part because of an economic model which I introduced in 1984 that places a dollar figure on the hedonic value of life - the pleasure or satisfaction we get from living.
+My hedonic model of the value of life, along with its implications, has stirred some controversy.
+Since I first presented the concept, dozens of articles have appeared in law reviews and legal and economic journals, and a handful of books have been published on the topic.
+In some twenty-five states so far, both in injury and death cases, judges have permitted me to testify and thus educate juries as to economic evidence on the hedonic value of life.
 In most of these cases, juries are concluding that the value of life itself is quite significant; in many cases, awards have been in excess of a million dollars.

-Over the past decade, plaintiff's attorneys have begun to see that in cases where there is little or no lost income, such as for very young or retired people, testimony on hedonic damages can have a very powerful effect.
+Over the past decade, plaintiff attorneys have begun to see that in cases where there is little or no lost income, such as for very young or retired people, testimony on hedonic damages can have a very powerful effect.
 More recently, defense attorneys have recognized that in cases where juries are likely to be overly sympathetic to the victim, defense testimony on hedonic damages can help argue against sky-high claims for losses, thus preventing runaway verdicts.
-Through such testimony, awards may become more predictable, leading to more settlements, less litigation, and hence lower insurance premiums.
-Appropriate and reasoned jury awards often result from such expert witness testimony.
+Through such testimony, awards may be-